Texas Legislative Medal of Honor: Eligibility

 The Texas Legislative Medal of Honor shall be conferred to a member of the Texas Military Forces or United States Armed Forces (effective June 20, 2003) designated by concurrent resolution of the legislature who voluntarily performs a deed of personal bravery or self-sacrifice involving risk of life that is so conspicuous as to clearly distinguish the person for gallantry and intrepidity above the person's comrades.
 Decoration shall be considered on the standard of extraordinary merit.
 Decoration is only conferred on incontestable proof of performance of the deed.
+Unlike the Congressional Medal of Honor, "above and beyond the call of duty" is not specifically required.

 Initially, the law permitted one person to be selected from various nominees for the decoration by a 5-member nominating committee (effective June 20, 2003) every two years since 1997.
 The nominating committee consists of the Lieutenant Governor, the Speaker of the House, the Adjutant General of the Texas Military Forces and the chairs of the Senate Veteran Affairs Committee and the Defense and Veterans Affairs Committee in the House of Representatives.
 The law reads in part: